10 tips to get ready

 5. Keep a symptoms diary

-It’s a good idea to write down any symptoms you have and how you have been feeling in general.
-Writing down any changes, noting when flare ups occur and whether you’ve noticed anything that might make your psoriasis worse are all important pieces of information that may be useful to your doctor.1,2 You could include photos of your plaques in your symptom diary.
+Get in the habit of writing down your symptoms and how you have been feeling in general.
+Noting when flare-ups occur and whether you’ve noticed anything that might make your psoriasis worse are important pieces of information that may be useful to your doctor.1,2 You could include photos of your plaques in your symptom diary.
 This way the doctor can see how your skin has changed in between appointments.

 6. Ask for an extended appointment if necessary

 You should have enough time to ask as many questions as you want and you shouldn’t feel rushed.2 If you run out of time, and still have more questions, book another appointment on your way out.1 If you know you have lots of questions before your appointment you could ask the receptionist to book an extended appointment.

 7. Ask a friend or relative to go with you

 If you’re feeling nervous that you might forget what was said or need emotional support, it is fine to bring a friend or relative with you.1 They can help remind you of any information that might slip your mind.

 Your doctor may need to examine your psoriasis, so think about the clothes that you'll wear to your appointment.
 Your doctor should give you time to get fully dressed after examining and before talking to you.1 But you may want to choose clothes that are loose and easy to slip on and off.
 And avoid long rows of buttons.
 It may also be helpful to proactively show your doctor your psoriasis or tell them where you have it and how it is impacting you so that they understand fully how it is affecting you.